pramnora/qb64/README.md

 Table Of Contents:-

-1.00 FOREWORD: MY OWN HISTORY OF LEARNING QBASIC
+1.00 FOREWORD: MOVING FROM BASIC OVER TO QBASIC
 1.01 LINKS: TUTORIALS/DOWNLOAD

 -----

-1.00 FOREWORD: MY OWN HISTORY OF LEARNING QBASIC
+1.00 FOREWORD: MOVING FROM BASIC OVER TO QBASIC

 My first 'serious' programming language was BASIC.
 Here is an example program...